teodutu/SAoC/milestones/milestone-2/Report-2.md

 else
 	_d_arrayappendcTX(a, 1), a[$ - 1] = b;
 ```
-And this code was reaching the backend, where `a ~= b` no longer has an implementation, because the previous hook was removed and replaced with the templatised lowering.
+And this code was reaching the backend, where `a ~= b` no longer has an implementation, because the previous hook was removed and replaced with its template counterpart.
-The solution for this was to replace `if-else` statement with just the `else` body in the backend.
+The solution for this was to replace the `if-else` statement with just the `else` body, in the s2ir.d.

 ## Week 3
 This week I moved back to `_d_arrayctor` and struggled with being unable to instantiate the templated function using a nested struct.